 The California lemon laws mandate that the manufacturer of consumer goods:

-- provide adequate repair facilities in California so that the consumer can access the necessary facilities without difficulty
+- Provide adequate repair facilities in California so that the consumer can access the necessary facilities without difficulty

-- ensure that repairs to the defective goods do not take more than 30 days
+- Ensure that repairs to the defective goods do not take more than 30 days

-- only be allowed a certain number of repair attempts to fix the defective product
+- Only be allowed a certain number of repair attempts to fix the defective product

-- offer the consumer a replacement or a refund minus any trouble-free use value
+- Offer the consumer a replacement or a refund minus any trouble-free use value

-- pay for the consumers’ reasonable attorneys fees and costs
+- Pay for the consumers’ reasonable attorneys fees and costs

 If a manufacturer or seller of a warranted vehicle is unable to repair the vehicle in a reasonable number of repair attempts, then it must repurchase or replace the vehicle, pay for the consumer’s incidental and consequential damages and pay for the consumer’s reasonable attorneys fees and costs.

-Our Rights As Consumers
+Our Rights as Consumers

 Some of us may be so uncertain that we simply throw the product away and buy a replacement at our own cost and blame ourselves for not choosing well in the first place.
 The California Lemon Laws are here to protect us from defective products and provide us with monetary compensation.

 The California lemon laws provide the following types of remedies to lemon vehicle owners:

-- Repurchase of the defective car (refund of all monies spent towards the car minus the trouble-free use value); or
+- Repurchase of the defective car (refund of all monies spent towards the car minus the trouble-free use-value); or

 - Replacement of the defective car; or